operatorequals/TriggerRemover/README.md

 ### Trigger Lists

-One can create lists either manually or by importing custom lists.
+One can create lists either manually (using the *List Editor*) or by importing custom lists.
 This repository also provides sample lists under [`trigger_lists/`](https://github.com/operatorequals/TriggerRemover/tree/master/trigger_lists) directory.

 The `Preset Lists` shown in Extension's *Options Page* directly load the lists of the above directory.